grocerease-capstone/.github/profile/README.md

 # GrocerEase
-GrocerEase is an application designed to effortlessly assist in tracking grocery expenses.
-Its intuitive features allow users to scan their grocery receipts, and it instantly generates a detailed report.
+GrocerEase is an application designed to improve the experience of planning and tracking grocery items & expenses.
+Its intuitive features allow users to scan their grocery receipts, and instantly generate a detailed report!

-This app was created to complete the Product-Based Bangkit Capstone project with Team ID C242-PS423.
+This app was created to complete the Product-Based Bangkit Capstone Project with Team ID C242-PS423.

 ## Team Member
 | Bangkit ID | Name | Learning Path | Github Profile|